laino/final-pm/doc/README.md

 __scale__

-Starts or stops processes for each selected application until the number of
+Upload configuration (implies **add**), then start or stop processes for each
-running processes using the latest configuration matches configured
+selected application until the number of running processes matches configured
 _instances_.

 __show__

 Show information about all selected applications / processes.

+__add__

+Upload application configurations to the daemon, replacing older instances of
+the same configuration.

+__delete__

+Delete application configurations from the daemon.

 __log__